 - Professional Practice in Speech-Language Pathology

 Step 2.
-Complete a Nine-Month Clinical Fellowship Program
+Complete a Nine-Month Clinical Fellowship

-Just a few of the employers of SLPs in Utah that may facilitate a clinical fellowship include:
+Employers of SLPs in Utah that may facilitate a clinical fellowship include:

-- Utah’s Communication Connection: Payson
+- Utah’s Communication Connection – Payson

-- Utah Behavior Services: Salt Lake City, Riverdale, Lehi, Cedar City, and St. George
+- Utah Behavior Services – Salt Lake City, Riverdale, Lehi, Cedar City, and St. George

-- University of Utah HealthCare, Therapy Services: Salt Lake City
+- University of Utah HealthCare, Therapy Services – Salt Lake City

-- Wasatch Speech and Language Center: Holladay
+- Wasatch Speech and Language Center – Holladay

-- VST Online Therapy: Lehi
+- VST Online Therapy – Lehi

 Step 3.
-Pass the National SLP Examination
+Pass the Praxis Exam

 - Cedar City